microcombustion/ctwrap/README.md

 Results (including configuration) are written to a single file `adiabatic_flame.h5`.

 __Note__: the wrapper itself does not depend on a Cantera installation; only the simulation modules do.

-__Caveat:__ the documentation of the initial code is limited to rudimentary docstrings, plus examples in the form of [jupyter notebooks](ctwrap/examples).
-An overview is given by a [minimal example](ctwrap/examples/minimal_example.ipynb).

 ## Installation